The basics of building a nonprofit budget

 - Capital budgets are used for construction or big, one-time spending projects that often take more than a fiscal year to pay for.

-- Cash flow budgets (cash flow forecasts) are planning schedules that track when money is expected to come in and go out of your organization.
+- Cash flow budgets (cash flow forecasts) are planning schedules that track when you expect money to come in and go out of your organization.

-- Opportunity budgets are expansion planning tools that can be used whenever extra funding becomes available.
+- Opportunity budgets are expansion planning tools that you can use whenever extra funding becomes available.

 To learn more, visit Candid’s knowledge base for the full article on creating a project proposal budget.

-The information provided in this article is intended to offer general guidance on how to create a project proposal budget.
+The information provided in this article offers general guidance on how to create a project proposal budget.
 Candid recommends consulting with an accountant or financial consultant for detailed assistance.